-The Goodness of Strawberries:
+The Goodness of Strawberries for Baby:

 Strawberries are an amazing source of Vitamin C. With their bright red color, strawberries contain a high amount of plant phenols.
 Plant phenols have been shown to contain strong anti-oxidant properties.
 High in anti-oxidants, the strawberry is though to have a protective factor against cancer.
 Learn more about strawberry nutrients below.